m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 ![alt text](../results/plane/pareto-plane-other-language.pdf "Plane")

-	\caption[]{Languages $L$ have grammars optimized specifically for the tree structure distributions of $L$: We show the real (cross) and baseline (dots) grammars for English and Japanese, together with the estimated Pareto frontier.
+Languages $L$ have grammars optimized specifically for the tree structure distributions of $L$: We show the real (cross) and baseline (dots) grammars for English and Japanese, together with the estimated Pareto frontier.
 Additionally, we plot the efficiency values obtained when applying the Japanese grammar to English tree structures (purple square, left), and when applying the English grammar to Japanese tree structures (purple square, right).
 In both languages, the respective real grammars (crosses) are more efficient than grammars from the other language (squares), even though the grammar from the other language still is more efficient than the baselines.
-This suggests that the grammars of languages are specifically optimized for their individual tree structure distributions.}\label{fig:english-japanese-crossed}
+This suggests that the grammars of languages are specifically optimized for their individual tree structure distributions.

-\paragraph{Language-Dependence of Tree Structure Distribution}
+#### Language-Dependence of Tree Structure Distribution
 Unlike similar efficiency studies in the domain of lexical semantics~\cite{kemp2012kinship,regier2015word,zaslavsky2018efficient}, we did not derive a single universal bound for the efficiency across all 51 languages in Study 1; instead, we constructed optimized grammars individually for each language.
 In this section, we show why this is necessary:
 The efficiency of a grammar crucially depends on the tree structure distribution, and this tree structure distribution is language-specific.